Benjamin-Loison/Among-us-decentralized/README.md

 <!-- Pour utiliser le multijoueur il est supposé qu'au moins un joueur ait son port ouvert ou qu'à l'aide de l'UPnP se soit possible de l'ouvrir. -->
 <!-- avec l'IPv6 les ports sont ouverts par défaut ?! -->

 ----------

-Ideas for protocols and methods killed people wait at their bodies the round's end dead people are declared at the end of each round, then becomes phantoms: they only send their info to other phantom    s,but they can still make tasks
+Ideas for protocols and methods killed people wait at their bodies the round's end dead people are declared at the end of each round, then becomes phantoms: they only send their info to other phantoms, but they can still make tasks

 chacun choisit un antécédent de fonction de hachage aléatoirement chacun envoie aux autres son haché